-- The responsibility for determining the arrangements for admission shall rest with the Governors of the School who intend to admit all pupils already enrolled into the School and in addition further boys or girls into Year 7 in the school year which begins in September 2024 following their 11th birthday, up to the published Admission Number of 56. - 2.
-Boys or girls will be entered into the Sixth Form, according to their Learning Pathway, and curriculum offer, in accordance with the Dyffryn Clwyd Consortium policy. - 3.
-Where there are more applications than the total of places available for Years 7 11, places will be offered in the following order of priority; - a) Looked-after (children in public care) and previously looked-after children; - b) Children with exceptional social or medical needs (see paragraph 4 below) - c) Children with a sibling (full, half, step, adopted and fostered brothers and sisters) in statutory education (Primary or Secondary Department) or in the Sixth Form at the school in September 2024, living at the same address; - d) Baptised Roman Catholics (see paragraph 5 below); - e) Children of other denominations, and whose application is supported by a Minister of Religion (see paragraph 5 below); - f) Children who have no religious denomination, whose parents/carers wish them to have a Catholic education. - 4.
+- 1. The responsibility for determining the arrangements for admission shall rest with the Governors of the School who intend to admit all pupils already enrolled into the School and in addition further boys or girls into Year 7 in the school year which begins in September 2024 following their 11th birthday, up to the published Admission Number of 56. - 2.
+Boys or girls will be entered into the Sixth Form, according to their Learning Pathway, and curriculum offer, in accordance with the Dyffryn Clwyd Consortium policy.

+Where there are more applications than the total of places available for Years 7 - places will be offered in the following order of priority;

+- a) Looked-after (children in public care) and previously looked-after children; - b) Children with exceptional social or medical needs (see paragraph 4 below) - c) Children with a sibling (full, half, step, adopted and fostered brothers and sisters) in statutory education (Primary or Secondary Department) or in the Sixth Form at the school in September 2024, living at the same address; - d) Baptised Roman Catholics (see paragraph 5 below); - e) Children of other denominations, and whose application is supported by a Minister of Religion (see paragraph 5 below);

+- f) Children who have no religious denomination, whose parents/carers wish them to have a Catholic education. - 4.
 The Governors may increase the priority of an application where evidence is provided at the time of application, for children with exceptional social or medical needs where this is supported by a report (obtained by the applicant) from a Doctor, Social Worker or the LA, or other relevant agency.
 The report must clearly justify for health reasons or the social circumstances of the child (not parent/carer) why it is better for the child to attend the School rather than any other school.
 The information will be discussed with the relevant parties within the School and Governing Body, and if necessary the appropriate officer of the Local Authority, and all facts will be taken into consideration before the allocation of places.
-The fact that a child, including those with a diagnosis of Autism Spectrum Disorder, may benefit more from attending a small school is not normally sufficient to fall under this category.
+The fact that a child, including those with a diagnosis of Autism Spectrum Disorder, may benefit more from attending a small school is not normally sufficient to fall under this category. - 5.
+Practising Catholic applicants wishing to claim priority will be required to provide the name of a priest to whom reference can be made and to produce a copy of a Baptismal Certificate.
+A Minister of Religion will be required to indicate their support of the application of a child of another denomination by signing the relevant part of the application form.